richardpenman/wswp_places/README.md

 This repository contains the source code the example website used throughout the book *Web Scraping with Python*, published by Packt Publishing.
-This app is available live at [example.webscraping.com](http://example.webscraping.com) but can also be run locally.
 When run locally the app will not block IP's that download faster than the thresholds specified in *models/3_cache.db*, which means you can test your crawler faster.

 ## Install ##